symmetryinvestments/concurrency/README.md

 - `retry`.
 It retries the underlying Sender until success or cancellation.
 The retry logic is customizable.
 Included is a Times, that will retry n times and then propagate the latest failure.

+- `completeWithCancellation`.
+Wraps the Sender and redirects the setValue termination to complete with cancellation.
+The Sender is not allowed to produce a Value.

 ## Streams

 A Stream is anything that has a `.collect` function that accepts a `shared` callable and returns a Sender.
 Once the Sender is connected and started the Stream will call the callable zero or more times before one of the three terminal functions of the Receiver is called.